Lillydale Lake: Overview

-The lake covers 28 hectares with a 440 metre long dam wall.
-The ruins of the 1850s era Cashin's flour mill stand at the northern end of the dam wall.
-There are over 10 kilometres of shared trails, a community room and meeting facilities, a monster playground, toilets, barbecues and a picnic area.
+The 440 m earth-filled dam wall was built between 1988 and 1990 and created a resultant 28 ha reservoir.
+The ruins of the 1850s Cashin's flour mill are situated at the northern end of the dam wall.

+The 100 ha urban park was officially opened to the public on 7 July 1990.
+There are over 10 km of shared trails, a community room and meeting facilities, a monster playground, toilets, barbecues and a picnic area.
 A boat launching ramp provides for non-powered boating.
-There are also two areas where dogs can exercise off leash.
+There are also two off-leash dog exercise areas.